pbeukema/LabHacks/readme.md

 * [PyCortex](https://github.com/gallantlab/pycortex) provides excellent visualization of your statistical maps projected on the surface and dynamically generated in your browser.
 ##  Literature Search
-* Before you start down some major project that you will be committed to for years, understand the current literature in your topic.
-Understand very clearly why you are going to do what you are going to do.
+* You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed

 * Find articles before they are officially published on [arxiv](http://biorxiv.org/)

 * You can search the literature with [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) & [Google-scholar](https://scholar.google.com).
 Now is a good time to make your own google scholar account if you don't have one.
-Also, stay on top of your favorite authors' publications with [Google-scholar's alerts](https://scholar.google.com/scholar_alerts?view_op=list_alerts&hl=en)!
+Also, stay on top of your favorite authors' publications with [Google-scholar's alerts](https://scholar.google.com/scholar_alerts?view_op=list_alerts&hl=en).

-* You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed
+* Before you start down some major project that you will be committed to for years, understand the current literature in your topic.
+Understand very clearly why you are going to do what you are going to do.

 ## Grant writing
 * Be aware of what grants have been funded in your field, by searching [nih reporter](https://projectreporter.nih.gov/reporter.cfm).
 This will tell you what was funded, the program officer, the PI, etc.